ekrusznis/helixauth/README.md

 - **Blockchain:** Custom-built blockchain technology integrated into the backend for secure data management.
 - **Deployment:** Docker/Kubernetes for containerization and orchestration, ensuring high availability and scalability.

+## Development Setup
+Before running HelixAuth locally, make sure you have Docker installed on your machine.
+If you do not have Docker installed, please visit the Docker website and follow the installation instructions for your operating system.
+- Clone the repository to your local machine.
+- Run docker-compose up --build.

 ## Getting Started

 To integrate HelixAuth into your project, follow these steps: